-1. In October 1997, on the occasion of the First Session of the Conference of the Parties (COP) to the United Nations Convention to Combat Desertification (UNCCD), IFAD was selected as the Host Institution of the Global Mechanism (GM) of the Convention.
+- 1. In October 1997, on the occasion of the First Session of the Conference of the Parties (COP) to the United Nations Convention to Combat Desertification (UNCCD), IFAD was selected as the Host Institution of the Global Mechanism (GM) of the Convention.
 Under the authority of the COP, the GM's mandate is "to promote actions leading to the mobilization of substantial financial resources, including for the transfer of technology, on a grant basis, and/or on consessional or other terms, to effected developing country Parties".
 The GM began its operations in late 1998.
-It has submitted two reports to IFAD's Executive Board, in December 1998 and December 1999, respectively, and one to the Governing Council, in February 1999.
+It has submitted three reports to IFAD's Executive Board, in December 1998, December 1999 and December 2000 respectively, and two to the Governing Council, in February 1999 and in February 2000. - 2.
+The present Progress Report provides an update for IFAD's Governing Council on the evolving Operational Strategy and the activities of the GM during 2000.